What Is Emotion Regulation? Skills, Models, And Why It Matters

 Key terms in emotion regulation research

-You'll encounter several technical terms when reading about emotion regulation.
-Adaptive regulation refers to strategies that serve your long-term wellbeing, while maladaptive regulation describes approaches that provide short-term relief but create problems over time.
+A few technical terms come up frequently in the emotion regulation literature and are worth knowing.
+Adaptive regulation refers to strategies that serve long-term wellbeing, while maladaptive regulation describes approaches that provide short-term relief but create problems over time.
 Suppression, for instance, means pushing down emotional expression without processing the underlying feeling.

 Skills that strengthen emotion regulation

-Learning what is emotion regulation matters most when you can apply specific, trainable skills to your daily life.
-These aren't vague suggestions about "being positive" or "thinking differently."
-They're concrete techniques backed by research that therapists teach instructured treatment programs.
-You can practice these skills independently, though working with a trained clinician accelerates your progress and helps you identify which strategies fit your specific challenges.
+Understanding emotion regulation matters most when it translates into specific, trainable skills you can apply in daily life.
+These aren't vague suggestions about "staying positive" or "thinking differently".
+They are concrete techniques backed by decades of research and taught in structured treatment programs.
+Many of these skills can be practiced independently, though working with a psychologist accelerates progress and helps identify which strategies fit your specific challenges.

 Mindfulness and awareness practices

-Building awareness of your emotional state represents the foundation of all regulation skills.
-You can't manage what you don't notice, which explains why mindfulness practices appear in nearly every evidence-based therapy protocol.
-Mindfulness means observing your thoughts, feelings, and physical sensations without immediately judging or reacting to them.
+Building awareness of your emotional state is the foundation of all regulation skills.
+You can't manage what you don't notice, which is why mindfulness appears in nearly every evidence-based therapy protocol.
+Mindfulness means observing thoughts, feelings, and physical sensations without immediately judging or reacting to them.
+This ability to observe emotions without being controlled by them creates space between experience and reaction, and that space is where regulation happens.

-Start by checking in with yourself several times daily.
-Notice where you feel emotions in your body: tension in your jaw, heaviness in your chest, or butterflies in your stomach.
-Name the specific emotion you're experiencing rather than settling for vague labels like "bad" or "stressed."
-This emotional granularity helps you select appropriate coping strategies instead of defaulting to avoidance or suppression.
+A simple starting point is checking in with yourself several times throughout the day.
+Notice where emotions live in the body: tension in the jaw, heaviness in the chest, a knot in the stomach.
+Name the specific emotion rather than settling for vague labels like "bad" or "stressed."
+The more precisely you can identify what you're feeling, the better positioned you are to choose a response that actually fits.

 Distress tolerance techniques

-Sometimes you need skills for managing intense emotions when you can't immediately change the situation causing them.
-Distress tolerance techniques help you survive emotional crises without making them worse through impulsive actions you'll regret later.
-These strategies don't solve the underlying problem, but they prevent you from creating additional problems while you're emotionally overwhelmed.
+Sometimes the most important skill is managing intense emotions when you can't immediately change the situation causing them.
+Distress tolerance techniques help you get through emotional crises without making things worse through impulsive actions you'll regret later.
+These strategies don't solve the underlying problem, but they prevent additional problems from forming while you're overwhelmed.

 When emotion regulation feels impossible